Supereeeee/MSDAN/README.md

 · You can run ./inference/inference_EFEN.py on your decive.

 ## Results
-The Complete results on benchmark datasets are available at [Google Drive] or [Baidu Netdisk].
+The results on benchmark datasets and pre-trained models are available at [Google Drive] or [Baidu Netdisk].

 ## Acknowledgement
 This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) toolbox.
 Thanks for the awesome work.